section-engineering-education/engineering-education/articles/understanding-pattern-recognition-in-machine-learning/index.md

 This article takes readers through pattern recognition in machine learning and explains how it works.
 It also discusses how it has been applied in various fields and analyzes its future outlook.

 ### What is pattern recognition?
 Pattern recognition is the use of machine learning algorithms to identify patterns.
-It classifies data based on statistical information or knowledge gained from patterns and related representation.
+It classifies data based on statistical information or knowledge gained from patterns and their representation.

 In this technique, labeled training data is used to train pattern recognition systems.
 A label is attached to a specific input value that is used to produce a pattern-based output.
 In the absence of labeled data, other computer algorithms may be employed to find unknown patterns.